 Skincare During Pregnancy

-Pregnancy is an exciting time for women, but it often comes with many skincare challenges.
-Most pregnant women wonder which skincare products are OK to use and which ones aren’t.
+Pregnancy is an exciting time, but it often comes with many skincare challenges.
+Most pregnant people wonder which skincare products are OK to use and which ones aren’t.
 Is salicylic acid during pregnancy OK?
 What about glycolic acid?
 Benzoyl peroxide for acne?
 Is retinol OK during pregnancy?
 The answers might surprise you!

 First, it’s always important to check with your physician and discuss the specific skincare products you want to use.
 Happily, most skincare products such as cleansers, toners, moisturisers, eye creams, scrubs, and lip balms that don’t contain over-the-counter ingredients regulated by the FDA are fine for use throughout pregnancy.
 However, pregnancy skin care involving topical prescription products, certain over-the-counter skincare ingredients, and retinol are a different issue.